jonathansillito/open-source-project-course/modules/collaborative/bug-reports.md

 ## Learning outcomes

-By discussing these topics in the context of analytical thinking our aim is to:

 1. Strengthen our ability to reason about and report on bugs in software systems.
 2. Build some relevant communication and collaborative problem-solving skills.